 Open a bank account

+If you intend to work in Australia, you will need to have an Australian bank account.
 The main banks in Australia are Westpac, ANZ (Australian and New Zealand Banking Group), Nab (National Australia Bank) and Commonwealth.

 What bank should I choose?